tidyverse/haven/revdep/problems.md

     ```
     Error in re-building vignettes:
       ...
+    Warning in engine$weave(file, quiet = quiet, encoding = enc) :
+      The vignette engine knitr::rmarkdown is not available, because the rmarkdown package is not installed.
+Please install it.
     Quitting from lines 73-77 (intro_labelled.Rmd)
     Error: processing vignette 'intro_labelled.Rmd' failed with diagnostics:
     no applicable method for 'val_label<-' applied to an object of class "haven_labelled"